Wrench36/Voice-to-Pacenotes/README.md

 -Using languages other than English<br>
   -This is theoretically possible, see the pdf.

-If you run into problems, or if I forgot anything here, join the support discord at https://discord.gg/Mqk53VRj
+If you run into problems, or if I forgot anything here, let me know on the RSF discord.